Link to University of Washington

 “Supporting Development of Writing-Integrated Courses through the 4x4 Initiative.”
 2nd Annual Conference for the Scholarship of Teaching and Learning, University of Washington, April 25, 2006.

-"Playing the Writing Card: Fostering Real Change in Teachers’ Practice at a Large, Research-oriented State University."
-Sixth Annual International Conference for the Scholarship of Teaching and Learning.
-London, UK, May 18, 2006.
+“Playing the Writing Card: Fostering Change in Teachers’ Practice at an American Research-oriented State University through Writing-based Course Design.”
+6th Annual International Conference for the Scholarship of Teaching and Learning, London, May, 2006.

 Service to the University of Washington: